-International travel can be stressful, even if it’s just for vacation.
+International business travel can be stressful, even if it’s just for vacation.
 With a new language, culture, or city to learn, the stakes get even higher when you’re traveling for business.
 In this case, you’re not just traveling for fun and relaxation, but you’re representing your company.
-The lack of familiarity with the language, culture, and environment cannot only ruin a deal, it can also cause unnecessary stress that may have been avoided with forward thinking.
+The lack of familiarity with the language, culture, and environment can ruin a deal and cause unnecessary stress that forward-thinking may have avoided.
 Before your next trip abroad, review these tips for international business travel.

 Prepare a Solid Itinerary

-When planning your agenda, think about what you hope to accomplish with each appointment you make.
+When planning your schedule for your international business travel, think about what you hope to accomplish with each appointment you make.
 Consider your goals and priorities and what you need to do for a successful trip.
-This process will help you space each priority out with plenty of time to prepare.
+This process will help you space each focus out with plenty of time to prepare.
 Be sure to leave time to rest between each goal.
 This is better than a packed schedule because it facilitates a more productive and enjoyable trip.
 And be sure to leave some room for flexibility in case plans change.

 Leave Copies of Important Documents